saschwarz/django-periodicals/README.rst

 Quickstart
 ----------

 Simple to install from a package using ``pip`` which will install all it's dependencies (coming soon).
-For now see :ref:`installing-from-github`.
+For now see `installing-from-github <http://django-periodicals.readthedocs.org/en/latest/installation.html#installing-from-github>`.

 .. code-block :: bash